theImmortalCoders/reServeCourt_backend/README.md

 ## Key Features

 - Asynchronous notifications management with Rabbit and websocket
-- Mailing system with Thymeleaf
+- Mailing system with Thymeleaf and Rabbit queueing
 - REST API

 ## Technologies Used